 Urinary incontinence can be overwhelming.
 There are many steps that can be taken to address it, with several presented below.

 This one might seem obvious, but many times we can try to wait until a regular checkup or a more important issue arises to mention bladder dysfunction to the doctor.
 While it may seem like a common issue, the fact remains that quality of life is a measure of physical wellness and can decline rapidly if one area, such as urinary function, is ignored for too long.
 There may be medicinal or surgical solutions to Parkinson's-related incontinence, and your healthcare team will be able to provide alternative solutions such as lifestyle changes that could help.

 2. Pelvic Floor Exercises

 Have you ever heard of Kegels?
-This is an exercise where you sit and try to squeeze the muscles of the pelvis like you're trying to stop yourself from peeing.
+Both men and women can benefit from doing this exercise.
+Sit and try to squeeze the muscles of the pelvis like you're trying to stop yourself from peeing.
 Pelvic floor exercises are commonly prescribed as a measure to ease incontinence symptoms.
 It’s a simple workout that can be done anywhere, with helpful how-to guides online or ask a healthcare provider for more information.

 3. Bladder Training

-There are a wealth of medications available for those suffering from PD-related incontinence, and new research is undergone every year to find even better treatments.
-A urologist can help figure out the best medications for individual situations, depending on whether the problem is with an overactive or underactive bladder.
+There are a wealth of medications available for those suffering from PD-related incontinence, and new research is conducted every year to find even better treatments.
+A healthcare provider such as a urologist can help figure out the best medications for individual situations.

 It may be necessary to undergo a surgical procedure to lessen incontinence symptoms with severe cases of incontinence so speaking with a healthcare provider is always recommended.
 A urologist will be able to explain options, but there are a few different types of procedures researched recently, including deep-brain stimulation.
 This is a procedure where fine wires are inserted into the brain, and signals are sent that encourage correct communication between the bladder and the spinal cord.